-Many of our students participate in the affiliated program at the Intercollegiate Center for Classical Studies in Rome (administered through Duke), or in Athens at the Arcadia Center for Hellenic Studies.
-Classroom work is accompanied by visits to sites and excavations, museum tours and lectures, and field trips to various parts of Italy or Greece, respectively.
+Many of our students participate in the affiliated program at the Intercollegiate Center for Classical Studies in Rome (administered through Duke).
+Classroom work is accompanied by visits to sites and excavations, museum tours and lectures, and field trips to various parts of Italy.

-Classics students who wish to apply to the ICCS Program in Rome must meet in advance with Prof. Robert Wallace, the Classics Department's representative, who will write a letter of recommendation for all applicants from our department.
+Classics students who wish to apply to the ICCS Program in Rome must meet in advance with the Study Abroad Advisor, and Assistant Professor Nick Winters, the Classics Department's representative, who will write a letter of recommendation for all applicants from our department.

-For further information on these and many other study abroad options, Classics students should see Francesca Tataranni, (847) 491-8029.
-For questions regarding the transfer of credit toward the major or minor, please contact John Wynne, (847) 491-8043.
+Please consult with the department’s Study Abroad Advisor for further information on these and other study abroad options.
+For questions regarding the transfer of credit toward the major or minor, please contact the Director of Undergraduate Studies.

 For other information, please contact the Global Learning Office at 1800 Sherman Ave., Suite 4-400 - Evanston, IL 60208, (847) 467-6400.